luwii/SerialHacker/README.md

 <B>Usage:</B>
  1. To your project add: main.cpp to the src tree, and utils.c to the include file tree.
- 2. Read the Usage section in Main.cpp
+ 2. Read the text section in Main.cpp
- 3. Adjust the User Definition section if required.
+ 3. Adjust the User Definition section as required, especially the first setting for the board type.
  4. Connect a test board that runs on the same voltage to get a feel for how it work.

-<B>Other:</B>
+<B>Notes:</B>

  Testing of this software was performed using a classic Arduino Uno, Pro Mini and a newer Due; against each other and some random boards.

  Code compiled in PlatformIO under VisualStudio Code.